omarudolley/sandbox-definitions/CONTRIBUTING.md

-# Contributing to Data Product Definitions
+# Contributing to IOXIO® Dataspace Sandbox Definitions

 A big welcome and thank you for considering contributing to this project!